-Occupancy and equipment expense includes the costs of leasing and maintaining our office spaces, software licensing and maintenance costs, and maintenance expenses on computer hardware and other equipment.
+Occupancy and equipment expense includes the costs of leasing and maintaining our office spaces, software licensing and maintenance costs and maintenance expenses on computer hardware and other equipment.

-The increase in occupancy and equipment expense for the three months ended March 31, 2020 compared with the same period in 2019 was primarily due to an increase in costs related to software licensing fees in support of our service and technology investments.
+The increase in occupancy and equipment expense for the three and nine months ended September 30, 2020 compared with the same periods in 2019 was primarily due to an increase in costs related to software licensing fees in support of our service and technology investments.

-Professional Services
+Professional Services Expense

-Professional services includes costs paid to outside firms for assistance with legal, accounting, technology, regulatory, marketing, and general corporate matters, as well as non-capitalized costs related to service and technology enhancements.
+Professional services expense includes costs paid to outside firms for assistance with legal, accounting, technology, regulatory, marketing and general corporate matters, as well as non-capitalized costs related to service and technology enhancements.

-The decrease in professional services for the three months ended March 31, 2020 compared with the same period in 2019 was primarily due to decreases in non-capitalized costs related to outsourced service and technology projects during the period.
+The decrease in professional services expense for the three and nine months ended September 30, 2020 compared with the same periods in 2019 was primarily due to the Company temporarily bringing certain services inhouse as a result of the COVID-19 pandemic.

-Brokerage, Clearing, and Exchange Fees
+Brokerage, Clearing and Exchange Fees

-Brokerage, clearing, and exchange fees include expenses originating from trading or clearing operations as well as any exchange membership fees.
+Brokerage, clearing and exchange fees include expenses originating from trading or clearing operations as well as any exchange membership fees.
 Changes in brokerage, clearing and exchange fees fluctuate largely in line with the volume of sales and trading activity.

-The slight increase in brokerage, clearing, and exchange fees was consistent with the increase in the volume of sales and trading activity for the three months ended March 31, 2020 compared with the same period in 2019.
+The increase in brokerage, clearing and exchange fees was consistent with the increase in the volume of sales and trading activity for the three and nine months ended September 30, 2020 compared with the same periods in 2019.

-Communications and Data Processing
+Communications and Data Processing Expense

-Communications expense consists primarily of the cost of voice and data telecommunication lines supporting our business, including connectivity to data centers, exchanges, and markets.
-Data processing expense consists primarily of customer statement processing and postage costs.
+Communications and data processing expense consists primarily of the cost of voice and data telecommunication lines supporting our business, including connectivity to data centers, exchanges and markets; as well as, customer statement processing and postage costs.

-The decrease in communications and data processing expense for the three months ended March 31, 2020 compared with the same period in 2019 was primarily due to a decrease in client statement costs.
+Communications and data processing expense remained flat for the three and nine months ended September 30, 2020 compared with the same periods in 2019.